 Organisations who have hosted participants say it has improved their strategic thinking and that business knowledge is informing everyday decision-making and grant applications.

 She seems to be actively seeking pots of money everywhere.
 And that’s making a big difference to us.
 Because you know, it can mean the difference between whether we’re running or not.

 There is no doubt that ALP is an empowering experience for participants, who realise and then act upon their ability to direct their own lives.

 We (…) see a wave of determined, able, confident young people becoming leaders in their communities but also leading the Third Sector in Cumbria.

 Ultimately these inspirational graduates have come together because of a shared drive to improve life chances for others in their communities, forging strong links with each other.
-This, combined with their new skills, knowledge and makes the continuing progress of these individuals of great interest to all have invested in the Aspiring Leaders Programme.
-Graduates must continue to be supported to fulfil their potential and, we hope, to play an influential part in the sustainability of the voluntary and community sector in Cumbria and North Lancashire.
+This, combined with their new skills and knowledge, makes the continuing progress of these individuals of great interest to all who have invested in the Aspiring Leaders Programme.
+Graduates must continue to be supported to fulfill their potential and, we hope, to play an influential part in the sustainability of the voluntary and community sector in Cumbria and North Lancashire.

 What does the programme cost and how is it funded?

 The Francis C. Scott Charitable Trust fund the majority of the programme.
 Their support will reduce from 90% to 60% over the next 10 years.
 We are responsible for finding any shortfall in funding.